ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The `geometry` definition now uses the `boxSideLength` variable to set the lengths of the sides.
-There is one extra line of code here, the `mesh.position.set` method.
-This will set the position of the created box in the 3D world based on the passed in function arguments.
+There is one extra line of code here, the call to the `mesh.position.set` function.
+This will set the position of the created box in the 3D world based on the arguments passed to the function.
 This will be useful when we create randomly positioned obstacles.

 Now let's create an `initializeBoxes` function that will be used to create all of the boxes at the start of the game.
 Add the following lines of code: